You are here: Home / Processwork / Our Teachers

-- Social Activists: Mahatma Gandhi, Martin Luther King, John L. Johnson (ProcessWork diplomate in Washington D.C.), and others who support democracy and the equality of all beings.
+- Social Activists: Mahatma Gandhi, Martin Luther King, and others who support democracy and the equality of all beings.

 - The work of C.G.
 Jung (Download “A letter to Jung on his 125th birthday”), William James, Jacob Moreno, Sigmund Freud, the Jungian, Humanistic, Gestalt, Transpersonal, and Conflict Resolution communities.